Best Places for Shopping in Hanoi

 Dong Xuan Market has long become one of the main attractions in Hanoi.
 This market presents a great number of products from the first floor to the third.
 There will be most common items like glasses, shoes, and electronic devices on the first floor of the market.
 The second floor is packed with clothes raw silks and other related items.
 Both outside and inside Dong Xuan market are lots of shops with paintings, ceramic and so on.

 Inside Dong Xuan Market

-After a while venturing, tourists can rest at one of the street stalls and enjoy delectable local foods like bun cha (marinated grilled pork served with noodles), and banh cuon (rolled cake).
+After a while venturing, tourists can rest at one of the street stalls and enjoy delectable local street foods in Hanoi like bun cha (marinated grilled pork served with noodles), and banh cuon (rolled cake).

 8. Hang Dau Street

 There is only one prominent product from the start till the end of Hang Dau Street which is shoes.
 Hang Dau Street is truly a “Shoes Heaven” for budget travelers.
 Finding an ideal pair of shoe is easy, although the difficult thing here is your preferable size.
 All the shoes here are at low prices and bargain is still possible.
 Food stalls and other kinds of shops are available if you are interested.

 Shoes Literally Everywhere

 That concludes our article on where to go shopping in Hanoi.
 There are a lot of more good spots around Hanoi but this is your turn to go and check them out.
 For more useful tips and blogs about Hanoi travel please feel free to read our Hanoi Travel Guide.